Building A Pipeline¶

-Rejects relatively small contours that have passed through all other filters.
+Rejects relatively small (as opposed to absolutely small w/ the area filter) contours that have passed through all other filters.
 This is essential if a target must remain trackable from short-range and long-range.
 This feature was introduced in the 2019 season to reject Limelight’s LED reflections when robots were very close to targets.

 Controls target “grouping”.
 Set to dual mode to look for “targets” that consist of two shapes, or tri mode to look for targets that consist of three shapes.